HelixLauncher/Community-Guidelines/code-of-conduct.md

 Examples of positive behavours include, but are not limited to
 - Demonstrating kindness and consideration towards others
 - Being respectful of differing viewpoints, experiences, and opinions
-- Respecting others' personal choices, even when they don't match your viewpoints
+- Respecting others' personal choices, even when they don't match your viewpoints, unless they, directly or indirectly, harm a group of people
 - Apologizing for, accepting responsibility for, and leaning from mistakes
 - Focusing on what is best not just for us as individuals, but for the overall community